 Most therapists distribute assessments like interviews or written tests to help diagnosis or conceptualize a client’s concern.
 It is important to understand that diagnoses were created to give to insurance companies and determine coverage for mental health disorders - not always to help in behavioral treatment.
 Though diagnoses have grown to be useful for providers in other ways, brain maps are much more comprehensive and data driven viewpoints of mental health concerns that eliminate the bias of insurance providers altogether.

-QEEG Brain Maps challenge this notion by creating a practice of looking at the brain prior to assuming function.
+QEEG Brain Mapping Therapy challenges this notion by creating a practice of looking at the brain prior to assuming function.
 Every medical professional looks at the organ being treated prior to treating it.
 If someone suffers from GI distress, we look at the intestines.
 If you experience chest pains, we take a scan of the heart.
 If you have crippling anxiety…we give you a formalized test and ignore what activity the brain shows.
 Why should mental health be any different than physical health assessments?

 Common diagnoses like anxiety or depression can show up in vastly different patterns that beg for differing treatments, including differing medications.
 Data gathered from brain maps can point professionals in the right direction of treatment without the exhausting trial and error practice of jumping therapists, medications and programs.